 Black Mountain Kitchen

 While meandering through the side streets of downtown Black Mountain, you will come upon Black Mountain Ale House.
 As one of the first four restaurants in Black Mountain, the Ale House has been a trailblazer for the restaurant scene which has grown to over 55 new establishments in the nine years it has been open.
 Neighboring Veranda Cafe, it’s an American gastropub with tasty grub and a carefully curated selection of craft beer on draft.
 Take the small entrance down the stairs to its cool underground vibe, and check out the upscale burger menu accompanied by their house cut potato chips.
 You may choose to order from the tap, sip your brew out back, and lounge on the cool brick patio.
 Another great thing about this place is that they are open late (by Black Mountain standards).
 If you’re looking for a small plate, a stacked burger, or an after-hours drink, Black Mountain Ale House is your go-to gastropub!

 Take a trip around the globe without ever leaving Black Mountain.
 These places are great for lunch and dinner, and they will not disappoint.
 Just be aware, you may go back for more!

 Get your roll on with Saki Sushi in The Village of Cheshire.
 This Japanese sushi bar offers chef special sushi rolls, lunch bento boxes, and beautifully plated dinner entrees that look more like artwork than food.
 This is a popular lunch favorite for our Freestone team and clients as it’s just next door to our office.
 Our top sushi rolls include the Shrimp Tempura, Dinosaur, and Sweetheart Rolls.
 They offer tasty sashimi options as well.
-If you’re looking from some Asian chow, this is a must try, so chop, chop!
+If you’re looking for some Asian chow, this is a must-try, so chop, chop!